Training Initiative Of The Year

 IMPORTANCE TO THE WIDER INDUSTRY: This initiative is extremely important to the wider industry.
 Welcoming training environments will encourage more people to move into building services; from school leavers through to older career changers.

-“Training is the first step in most people’s careers, so getting this bit right in terms of ensuring people feel they can move into a sector that might not be considered ‘the norm’ is crucial,” said Hattie Hassan.
+“Training is the first step in most people’s careers, so getting this bit right in terms of ensuring people feel they can move into a sector that might not be considered ‘the norm’ is crucial,” said Hattie Hasan.
 “This is why I was so keen to work with LCL Awards when they approached me.

 Tracy Harker, Quality Assurance & Relationship Manager for LCL Awards, said: “At the moment, the majority of BSE workers are white, male and middle aged.
 To move our industry forward we need more diverse inputs, which can only serve to improve the sector and society as a whole.”